bzhai/bzhai.github.io/_pages/about.md

 google_site_verification:
 ---

-<span style="color:#B22222">I am looking for students interested in doing a Ph.D. with me at the [Computer and Information Sciences](https://www.cis.Northumbria.ac.uk/), [Northumbria University](https://www.northumbria.ac.uk/) (UK).
-The research topics should focus on disentanglement representation learning in biomedical data.
+<span style="color:#B22222">I am looking for students interested in doing a PhD with me at the [Computer and Information Sciences](https://www.cis.Northumbria.ac.uk/), [Northumbria University](https://www.northumbria.ac.uk/) (UK).
+The research topics should focus on applied machine learning in biomedical data.
 Please get in touch if you are interested.

 <br/>
 <br/>